microsoft/coe-starter-kit/coe-cli/docs/help/alm/install.md

 Read more on [Manage user assignment for an app in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/assign-user-or-group-access-portal)

+###### --cloud

+The Azure cloud your tenant is using.
+Currently, there are 4 Azure clouds Public, US Gov, Germany and China.
+The default value is **Public** Azure Public Cloud

 ###### --region

 The region that environments are deployed to.
 This setting will be used if a fully qualified domain name is not supplied.
 The default value is **NAM** North America